croit/vagrant-demo/README.md

 ## Test the cluster with RBD

 Your cluster is now ready to be used.
-The health should show up as "Ok" in the status view.
+The health should show up as "Ok" in the status view after a few seconds.
 Let's test it by mounting and using a disk image.

 ### Creating an RBD image